gptbuilds/langchain-fastapi-starter/README.md

 Note dev is running on port 81 because I had some other service running on port 80 already.

+To test the Agent:
+`curl -H Host:fastapi.localhost -X POST -H "Content-Type: application/json" -d '{"message": "can you run the tool properly?
+Make up params and test"}' http://0.0.0.0:81/test-agent`

 ## Prod

 Change `docker-compose.prod.yml` and add your domain in: